csebooks/operating-systems/content.en/process-management/_index.md

 • **CPU utilization**.
 We want to keep the CPU as busy as possible.
 Concep- tually, CPU utilization can range from 0 to 100 percent.
 In a real system, it should range from 40 percent (for a lightly loaded system) to 90 percent (for a heavily loaded system).
 (CPU utilization can be obtained by using the top command on Linux, macOS, and UNIX systems.)

 • **Throughput**.
 If the CPU is busy executing processes, then work is being done.
-One measure of work is the number of processes that are completed
+One measure of work is the number of processes that are completed  per time unit, called **throughput**.

-**5.3 Scheduling Algorithms 205**

-per time unit, called **throughput**.
 For long processes, this rate may be one process over several seconds; for short transactions, it may be tens of processes per second.

 • **Turnaround time**.
 From the point of view of a particular process, the important criterion is how long it takes to execute that process.
 The interval from the time of submission of a process to the time of completion is the turnaround time.
 Turnaround time is the sum of the periods spent waiting in the ready queue, executing on the CPU, and doing I/O.